 I obtained the necessary parts to start building the test setup.
 I acquired a 20-pin gateway connector from an older PQ35 vehicle, which still fits with the MQB vehicles.
 Using an Arduino, two relays, and a CAN bus adapter, I was able to wake up other devices.
 The relays are not necessary, but I used that to switch terminal 30 and terminal 15.
 First, both terminals get switched off, then terminal 30 is switched, and after a few seconds terminal 15.
 This way, I can cycle the power in a correct order.

-Using VCDS, you can verify this by going to ‘Measure values’ and looking for ‘Terminal 15 according to CAN’.
+Using VCDS, you can verify this by going to ‘Measure values’ and looking for ‘Terminal 15 status via CAN’.
+Several modules have this option.
+I did this for the gateway module (J533, or block 19).

 This setup allowed me to provision the gateway in advance.
 I compared both adaption maps and found only minor differences, most of which were related to installed equipment.